-- uses one or both hands, - delivers the ball from behind and over its head or, if the robot cannot perform this type of motion, it must perform the closest possible motion.
+- faces the field of play, - has part of each foot either on the touch line or on the ground outside the touch line. - uses one or both hands, - delivers the ball from behind and over its head or, if the robot cannot perform this type of motion, it must perform the closest possible motion.